 Anxiety seemed to be the buzzword of 2018.
 It became less stigmatized as more and more people began talking about it.
 Anxiety (and depression) are often treated with antidepressants.
 But the side effects aren’t always manageable.
 More and more people are looking for more safe and natural ways to treat anxiety.
 Tea is often used as a coping tool during stressful situations.
 Green tea has been used as a restorative medicine in traditional Chinese medicine for ages.
 And now research is showing there’s a correlation between L-theanine and anxiety.
 Researchers have found that the calming effects of L-theanine compensate for the stimulating effects of caffeine found in teas like green tea and black tea.

-The first snow of the season has fallen!
-But unfortunately, colds and sickness are falling too.
+The snow is back.
+And unfortunately, colds and sickness are making a strong comeback too.
 How many of your coworkers and peers have been sniffling and coughing over the last few weeks?
 If you’re lucky, you too haven’t fallen ill yet.
 But if you’re feeling drained lately, you may find yourself surrounded by Kleenexes too!
 In addition to handwashing, there is an immunity health formula you can follow to increase your immune health this holiday season.
 It consists of exercise, hydration, sleep, and chiropractic care!

 Everyday tips to reduce inflammation.
 Inflammation is a part of the body’s natural defense.
 When a cut swells up and turns red, that’s your body starting the process of healing.
 But sometimes, our natural response goes into overdrive.
 This overdrive is caused by a number of factors such as poor diet, obesity, and smoking.
 This can cause a lot of health problems including cardiovascular disease, diabetes, and arthritis.
 However, there are a number of everyday steps you can take to minimize inflammation in the body.
 If you suffer from symptoms such as joint pain, stiffness, and swelling, try these tips!